bbauska/LFS171x/README.md

 The healthcare industry has examined placing prescription drug fulfillment processes on blockchain since they involve gathering and checking information from many sources.
 Insurance benefits investigation eligibility checks are performed to see if insurance will pay.
 Prior authorization and step therapy requirements are checked to see if a patient is able to receive a particular drug, or if other drugs are preferred.
 Formulary checks, patients’ assistance checks, and pharmacy stock checks must all be performed.
 The healthcare industry has also used DLT to handle online identity management, by uploading verified pieces of a healthcare professional’s credentials for license verification.

 ![image](https://user-images.githubusercontent.com/41387907/138567356-a002ee52-de31-4e07-895c-8b0fe1e634c5.png)

-#### By The BlockRx Project, retrieved from the Hyperledger Healthcare Working Group, August 22nd, 2017 Meeting
+<h5>By The BlockRx Project, retrieved from the Hyperledger Healthcare Working Group, August 22nd, 2017 Meeting</h5>
 Another area blockchain is used in healthcare is to protect data from cybercrime.
 Data breaches happen on a daily basis across all industries, and healthcare is no different.
 In fact, 1 in 4 data breaches occur in the healthcare sector, affecting millions of people: more exactly, 1 in 13 patients in the U.S. are affected by breaches.
 Why is healthcare data so sought after by hackers?
 Because it's personal, permanent and detailed: from social security numbers, to address, to family history, to confidential medical history.

 ### Education